 Group Actions and Product Liability

-Thom has assisted on some of the largest product liability and group action disputes, including the Volkswagen NOx Emissions litigation.
+Thom has been involved in some of the largest product liability and group action disputes, including the Volkswagen NOx Emissions litigation.

 Given his significant trial experience for a barrister of his call, he has particular strength in claims that require adept witness handling and cross examination.